1980 24 Hours of Le Mans: Regulations

 The other significant change was the ban on replacing the major components after the start of Qualifying until the end of the race.
 This applied to engines and gearboxes, while allowing a single turbo replacement.
 This was put in to stop the use of fragile, high-powered "qualifying engines" to get a high grid spot then swapped out before the race.
 But again, this compromised the race for cars that might have unforeseen issues with their race-engine during practice.

 Drivers were only allowed to drive for four hours at a time, with a minimum one-hour break between stints, and a 14-hour maximum drive overall.
 To be classified as a finisher, a car had to complete their final lap before 4.15pm and to have covered at least 70% of the winner's distance.
 Also, the ACO's hors course rules were now discarded, where cars were disqualified if they had fallen over 30% behind the leader at the 12-hour mark.

 The Index of Energy Efficiency returned.
 This was the ratio of total fuel used versus a calculated target.
 It was designed to encourage development of more efficient engine technology and was measured as at the final pit-stop.
 The winner would receive 5000FF.
-Finally, this would be the last Le Mans overseen by Charles Deutsch as race director, retiring from the position he had held since 1969 after a career as a car-builder.
-Sadly, he died only six months later.
+This would be the last Le Mans overseen by Charles Deutsch as race director, retiring from the position he had held since 1969 after a career as a car-builder.
+Deutsch died only six months later.